-- Always use fresh unexpired lens care solutions. - Always follow directions in the package inserts for the use of contact lens solutions. - Sterile unpreserved solutions, when used, should be discarded after the time specified in the labeling directions. - Always keep the lenses completely immersed in the recommended storage solution when lenses are not being worn (stored).
+- · Always use fresh unexpired lens care solutions. - Always follow directions in the package inserts for the use of contact lens solutions. - Sterile unpreserved solutions, when used, should be discarded after the time specified in the labeling directions. - Always keep the lenses completely immersed in the recommended storage solution when lenses are not being worn (stored).
 Prolonged periods of drying will damage lenses.
-Follow the lens care directions for Care for a Dried Out (Dehydrated).
-Lens in the Patient Information Booklet if lens surface does become dried out. - Do not use saliva or anything other than the recommended solution for lubricating or wetting lenses. - Tap water, distilled water or homemade saline should not be used as a substitute for any component in the lens care regimen since they have been associated with an Acanthamoeba keratitis infection. - Never use conventional hard contact lens solutions that are not also recommended for use with prescribed lenses. - Do not mix or alternate lens care systems or solutions unless indicated in the lens care system labeling. - · Do not heat the chemical disinfection solution or lenses.
+Follow the lens care directions for Care for a Dried Out (Dehydrated) Lens in the patient information booklet if lens surface does become dried out.

+Do not use saliva or anything other than the recommended solution for lubricating or wetting lenses.

+- Tap water, distilled water or homemade saline should not be used as a substitute for any component in the lens care regimen since they have been associated with an Acanthamoeba keratitis infection. - Never use conventional hard contact lens solutions that are not also recommended for use with prescribed lenses. - Do not mix or alternate lens care systems or solutions unless indicated in the lens care system labeling. - Do not use chemical disinfection solutions with heat unless specifically indicated on product labeling for use in both heat and chemical disinfection.